timalsinab/Flask-usage/README.md

 # Flask Usage App

 ## Overview
-This Flask application demonstrates the use of forms and webhooks.
-It is a simple web application that allows users to submit data through forms, and handles the data using webhooks.
+This Flask application demonstrates the use of forms, a database, and webhooks.
+It is a simple web application that allows users to register with their information and handles updates via webhooks.

 ## Project Structure
 The project is organized into the following directories and files: